Nityanand7/StockMarketAnalysis_DataEngineeringProject/README.md

 4. **Use AWS Glue for data cataloging**
 5. **Query data using AWS Athena**

-## Prerequisites

-- An AWS account (free tier sufficient)
-- Basic knowledge of EC2, S3, and IAM roles

 ## Step-by-Step Guide

 ### 1. Set Up Kafka on EC2